nzingxv2/changelo/README.md

-# changelo
+# Changelo Documentation

-A CLI to generate changelog from git diff
+> A CLI to generate changelog from git diff